About the Symposium

 Professionalizing AI Integration in Higher Education: PSF-Guided Practices for Future-Ready Teaching and Learning

-Lu-Chun (Regine) Lin, PhD , NYCU / Chia-Feng Lu, PhD, NYCU / Yi-Ting Chen, PhD, NYCU / Polly Lai, PhD, Southern Cross University
+Lu-Chun (Regine) Lin, PhD (NYCU) / Chia-Feng Lu, PhD (NYCU) / Yi-Ting Chen, PhD (NYCU) / Polly Lai, PhD (Southern Cross University)

-Oral Session III
+Oral Presentation Session - II

 10:30 - 11:00